-Final asylum seekers to leave Bibby Stockholm barge in Portland
+Final asylum leave Bibby Stockholm barge in Portland

-The final asylum seekers on board the Bibby Stockholm barge in Portland are expected to leave today, ITV News understands.
+The final asylum seekers on board the Bibby Stockholm in Portland have been moved off, with the barge expected to leave Dorset in January next year.

 Earlier this year Labour said it would not renew use of the accommodation barge, as part of Home Office plans to save £7.7billion in asylum costs over the next decade.